abbie39/udc_cap/README.md

 profile.json: contains demographic data for each customer all of whom are part of the Starbucks Rewards scheme transcript.json: records for transactions, offers received, offers viewed, and offers completed

+(The files cannot be uploaded to GitHub as they are too large)

 # 4. Technical details